The Animation System works with two types of models:

 You can also change the maximum number of bones that can influence a given vertex with the Skin Weights property.
-By default, this property limits influence to four bones, but you can specify more or fewer.
+By default, this property limits influence to four bones, but you can a different number.

 When you click the Apply button, Unity tries to match up the existing bone structure to the Avatar bone structure.
 In many cases, it can do this automatically by analyzing the connections between bones in the rig.